ni/nimi-python/docs/nitclk/class.rst

-        :type sessions: list of (nimi-python Session class or SessionReference)
+        :type sessions: list of (nimi-python Session class or nitclk.SessionReference)

 is_done
 -------